Mirela Roznoveanu

 Mirela Roznoveanu (born 10 April 1947) is a literary critic, writer, and journalist who has published novels, literary criticism, essays, and poetry.
 She was a noted dissident journalist during the turbulent period of communist Romania's late eighties.
+Currently she signs literary criticism columns in the monthly literary journals Contemporanul.
+Ideea Europeana and Convorbiri literare.

 Roznoveanu was born in Tulcea.
 She holds an MA in Romance Languages from the University of Bucharest (1970), a master's degree in Library and Information Sciences from the Pratt Institute (1996), and a Certificate in Internet Technologies from New York University (1997).